ga-lessons/domain-modeling-mongo/databases.md

 - Data is stored in key-value pairs, wide columns, graphs, or documents
 - Flexible and easy to scale
-- Very useful when we store inconsistent data
+- Very useful when we are storing inconsistent data

 ### Terminology (5 minutes / 0:20)